Lemon-Juiced/DebLited/README.md

 - `cls`: Alias for `clear`

 ### Default Shell
-Fish is the default shell for this OS.
+The default shell for all users is changed to `fish`.

 ### Custom Programs
 LemOS has custom programs built specifically for this OS, for various reaons: